sqbjs/sqb/README.md

 ## What is SQB

-SQB (Sequential Query Builder) is a Plugin-driven, multi-dialect SQL query builder and Database connection wrapper for NodeJS.
+SQB is a Plugin-driven, multi-dialect SQL query builder and Database connection wrapper for NodeJS.
 SQB can be used as a pure sql query builder or database connection wrapper.

 Take a look at [documentation](https://panates.gitbooks.io/sqb/content/) for details